ceciliestadekristensen/P9-ML-Pipeline/README.md

 ### User Stories
 <img src="images/user_stories.png" width="400">

+---

 ## Results

-The system demonstrated how machine learning can support data-driven decision-making.
+The project demonstrated how machine learning can be applied to support structured data entry and more efficient workflows in a PLM-related context.

+It also showed how technical solutions can be developed iteratively in collaboration with an external company and adapted to real-world requirements.

+---

 ## Future Work

-* Improve model performance
+- Improve model performance
-* Expand feature engineering
+- Expand feature engineering
-* Automate pipeline further
+- Automate more of the pipeline
+- Explore broader integration in real workflows

+---

 ## Notes

 Due to NDA restrictions, the dataset and full implementation cannot be shared.

-This repository focuses on the methodology, system design, and development process.
+This repository focuses on methodology, architecture and development process rather than confidential data and company-specific details.

+---

+## Purpose

+The purpose of the project was to explore how machine learning and data preprocessing can be translated into a practical support tool for real-world engineering workflows.

+---